t20071/Cement_compressive_ML/README.md

-# Save the generated README content into a Markdown file

-readme_content = """
 # Cement Strength Prediction using Machine Learning

 This project aims to build a robust regression pipeline for predicting **concrete compressive strength** based on multiple features related to concrete composition.
 The solution involves end-to-end automation of data validation, preprocessing, model training, prediction, and deployment.